PacktPublishing/Google-Cloud-Associate-Cloud-Engineer-Certification-and-Implementation-Guide/README.md

 The Authors - Agnieszka and Wojciech

-If you don't have the book yet, feel free to purchase it - for example from Amazon https://www.amazon.com/Associate-Cloud-Engineer-Certification-hands-ebook/dp/B0CB68K33C/
+If you don't have the book yet, feel free to purchase it - for example from Amazon [ACE Book on Amazon](https://www.amazon.com/Associate-Cloud-Engineer-Certification-hands-ebook/dp/B0CB68K33C/)